 Accounting and Business, Budgeting, and Human Resources Policies

 These policies and procedures have been established as the norm at Haverford.
 They are designed to safeguard the College’s financial and human endowment, and to promote accuracy, efficiency, equity, and consistency in these operations.
-Many of the policies for these functional areas are contained within the Accounting and Business Policies and Procedures Manual, although certain policies are still hosted on office-specific pages.

 Human Resources policies include Employee Handbooks and the Non-Discrimination Policy.